LearnersBlock/learners-block/README.md

 ## Contributing

 We welcome contributions, they are what keep the Block alive!
-For pull requests we suggest discussing the changes through a ticket first, for your own sake in case there are already changes ongoing that will affect your contribution.
+For pull requests we suggest discussing the changes through a ticket first.
+This is for your own sake in case there are already changes ongoing that will affect your contribution.
+If you are looking to contribute without a specific feature or goal in mind, please check the list of [Good First Issues](https://github.com/LearnersBlock/learners-block/contribute).

 ## Bug report or pull request